 2. Get Organized Financially

 It can be easy to get a bit overwhelmed by all the different bills, subscriptions, loans, etc., especially as your financial portfolio gets more developed.

 Take this time to really get organized and take stock of your personal finances — all your assets, investments, retirement accounts, etc. — which will allow you to start to understand and track your net worth.
-This organization and understanding helps inform key financial decisions, because you can see your full financial future and how it may be impacted by the moves you make.
+This organization and understanding help inform key financial decisions because you can see your full financial future and how it may be impacted by the moves you make.

-Consider using a wealth management software like Personal Capital, which offers everything from specialized support to socially responsible investing opportunities.
+Consider using wealth management software like Empower, which offers everything from specialized support to socially responsible investing opportunities.